Gatlinburg 4th of July Midnight Parade and Fireworks

 Gatlinburg 4th of July Fireworks 2019

+Beginning at 9:00 p.m., The 129th Army Band performs at Ripley’s Aquarium Plaza leading up to an incredible fireworks finale!
 The Gatlinburg Fourth of July Fireworks can be seen throughout downtown and from any lodging that faces downtown, but the best views are between traffic lights #3 and #5.
-The incredible 20 minute fireworks display begins at 10 p.m. on July 4th and concludes with one of the biggest finales you will ever see…seriously…it’s mind-blowing.
+The incredible 20 minute fireworks display typically begins around 10 p.m. on July 4th and concludes with one of the biggest finales you will ever see…seriously…it’s mind-blowing.
 Finding a good spot to see the fireworks is pretty easy….if you can see the sky, you’re good.
 If you happen to be staying in a cabin where you can see downtown, then enjoy the incredible view!

 We Thank You